Elqui Valley, a must-see Tourist Destination

 Image: Astrovida.cl

-The publication highlights this destination for several reasons, including its association with astrotourism, local products such as Pisco (an alcoholic beverage made from specific grape varieties), and its recognition as a national cultural heritage site, associated with Gabriela Mistral, the Nobel Prize-winning poet.
-The article mentions the many attractions for tourists and notes that, although the area had previously remained under the radar, it has gradually gained recognition, particularly for its famously clear skies.
-Additionally, the Elqui Valley was a key location for viewing the total solar eclipse in 2019.
+The publication highlights this destination for several reasons, including its connection to astrotourism, local products like pisco (an alcoholic beverage made from specific grape varieties), and its designation as a national cultural heritage site linked to Gabriela Mistral, the Nobel Prize-winning poet.
+The article emphasizes the area's numerous tourist attractions and notes that, although it was once relatively unknown, it has gradually gained recognition, particularly for its famously clear skies.
+Furthermore, the Elqui Valley was a prime location for observing the total solar eclipse in 2019.

 How to get There